monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 How do the audio settings work together?
 ==========================================

-The **Preferred device** in the global settings Audio tab, or the **Music device** in the game-specific settings Audio tab, specifies the device that ScummVM uses to output audio.
+The **Preferred device** in the global settings Audio tab, or the **Music device** in the game-specific settings Audio tab, specifies the device that NovelVM uses to output audio.
 This device can be an emulated sound device or a software synthesizer, or an actual hardware device such as a soundcard or a hardware MIDI synthesizer.
-When set to **<default>**, ScummVM will automatically choose the most appropriate option for the played game.
+When set to **<default>**, NovelVM will automatically choose the most appropriate option for the played game.

-If **Preferred device** or **Music device** is set to **<default>** and ScummVM chooses either an MT-32 or General MIDI device automatically, the settings on the MT-32 or MIDI tabs also apply, and the devices selected on these tabs are the ones that will be used.
-If **Preferred device** or **Music device** is set to either an MT-32 device or a GM device, ScummVM will use that device and ignore the devices chosen on the MT-32 and MIDI tabs.
+If **Preferred device** or **Music device** is set to **<default>** and NovelVM chooses either an MT-32 or General MIDI device automatically, the settings on the MT-32 or MIDI tabs also apply, and the devices selected on these tabs are the ones that will be used.
+If **Preferred device** or **Music device** is set to either an MT-32 device or a GM device, NovelVM will use that device and ignore the devices chosen on the MT-32 and MIDI tabs.

 Not all settings are applicable to all games.
 For example, changing the General MIDI settings will not have any effect on a game that only has CD audio.